CQCL/cryptomite/docs/index.rst

 ==========
-cryptomite
+Cryptomite
 ==========

-:py:mod:`cryptomite` is a modular, extensible high-level Python library for randomness extractions, created by Quantinuum's Quantum Cryptography team.
+:py:mod:`Cryptomite` is a Python library of randomness extractors, created by Quantinuum's Quantum Cryptography team.
-At a high level, the library offers state-of-the-art randomness extractors that are easy to use, optimized and numerically precise providing a trade-off of features that suits numerous practical use cases today.
+At a high level, the library offers state-of-the-art randomness extractors that are easy to use, optimized and numerically precise -- providing a trade-off of features that suits numerous practical use cases today.

 The performance critical parts of the library (e.g. NTT) are implemented in C++, but the rest of the